 - Chain Pain: A less common weapon which you can also use to fight opponents.

 - Classic Cheat Code: Pressing B, A, Down, A, Start, Start in that order unlocks the ability to put in secret passwords.
-These include starting on later levels (PIZZA to start on Chicago, for example), changing your character's head (MOHAWK to get... you can guess), and getting items to use during races (THRASH for the most powerful weapons).
+These include starting on later levels (PIZZA to start on Chicago, for example), changing your character's head or hairstyle (MOHAWK to get... you can guess), and getting items to use during races (THRASH for the most powerful weapons).

 - Colour-Coded for Your Convenience: Every opponent you race has the same color scheme except for you, the second player uses the opponents' colors.

 - The Computer Is a Cheating Bastard: Sometimes present in the Rubber-Band A.I. of the other racers where they are more competent than you at taking difficult turns, fighting or hanging onto bumpers.
-At the same time, it's averted as they are just as susceptible to other computer players knocking them down and cars hitting them.
+At the same time, it's averted as they are just as susceptible to knocking each other down and cars hitting them.

 - Crowbar Combatant: You can attack other racers with crowbars.

 - Enemy Chatter: Before and after the races, some competitors will either give you pointers or talk smack.

-- Face Plant: Happens if you lose control of the car you're skitching or improperly land after performing a stunt.
+- Face Plant: Happens if you lose control of the car you're skitching or improperly land after performing a trick.